cybergoof/cybergoof/README.md

-# Hey GitHub, my name is Shaun.
+# Hello, my name is Shaun.
 I am a software developer,cloud security architect, instructor, and one time manager.
 My passion is to make new tools for others to use.

 - :octocat: I am a staff engineer with [GitHub](https://github.com/) focusing on securing cloud workflows.